acolombier/mixxx-website/content/news/XXXX-XX-XX-gsoc-project-report-daniel-fernandes.md

 ## Introduction

-This project aims to make selecting songs from the library a faster and enjoyable process, specially for Harmonic Mixing.
-It is split into three new features for the Track Library that aim to let users find compatible tracks at a glance:
+This project levels up your Harmonic Mixing workflow in Mixxx by adding these new features to help you find compatible tracks at glance:

-1) Color coding the Key column of the track list.
+1. Color coding the Key column of the track list.
-2) Highlights in the BPM column for tracks that have a tempo close to a target track.
+2. Highlights in the BPM column for tracks that have a tempo close to a target track.
-3) New Track Similarity Column, which uses the Key and BPM to compute how well two tracks work together.
+3. New Track Similarity Column, which uses the Key and BPM to compute how well two tracks work together.

-## Motivation
+We just added the Track Color Coding feature.
+In this post, I will share what this process was like so far, and where you can try the feature out.

 ## Project Planning